DaoCloud/DaoCloud-docs/docs/en/docs/kant/intro/index.md

 The centralized cloud computing model can no longer meet the efficient transmission and processing requirements of massive data under the interconnection of all things.
 With the development of 5G, edge computing has emerged.

-Cloud edge collaboration extends cloud-native capabilities to the edge, using an edge node model to sink data processing, business applications, AI models, etc. down to the edge for execution.
+Cloud edge collaboration extends cloud native capabilities to the edge, using an edge node model to sink data processing, business applications, AI models, etc. down to the edge for execution.
 This solves problems such as response real-time, privacy, maintenance convenience, and other issues when deploying IoT on the ground, thereby meeting critical needs in industries' digitization, such as agile connections, real-time business, data optimization, smart applications,